- This event has passed.

 Topic 4: Biogas/Biomass project financing and structuring

-Speakers: from guest countries and World Biogas and Bioenergy Associations
+Speakers: from guest countries, World Biogas Association and World Bioenergy Association

 Mobilizing climate finance for biomass in Africa: challenges and opportunities